DataAnalyticsEngineering/FANS/README.md

   - `absolute_error`: The L-infinity error of finite element nodal residual at each iteration.
   - `phase_stress_average` and `phase_strain_average`: Volume averaged- homogenized stress and strain for each phase within the microstructure.
   - `microstructure`: The original microstructure data.
+  - `displacement`: The displacement field at each voxel in the microstructure.
-  - `displacement`: The displacement fluctuation field (for mechanical problems) and temperature fluctuation field (for thermal problems).
+  - `displacement_fluctuation`: The displacement fluctuation field (for mechanical problems) and temperature fluctuation field (for thermal problems).
   - `stress` and `strain`: The stress and strain fields at each voxel in the microstructure.

 - Additional material model specific results can be included depending on the problem type and material model.

+## Acknowledgements

+Funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC 2075 – 390740016.
+Contributions by Felix Fritzen are funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) within the Heisenberg program - DFG-FR2702/8 - 406068690; DFG-FR2702/10 - 517847245 and through NFDI-MatWerk - NFDI 38/1 - 460247524.
+We acknowledge the support by the Stuttgart Center for Simulation Science ([SimTech](https://www.simtech.uni-stuttgart.de/)).

 ## Contributors